 Berries like raspberry and cranberry are full of antioxidants and among the best healthy alternatives to junk foods for children and adults alike.
 Whether you put them in your child’s lunch pack or yours, if any of the berry juice gets its way to your wool rugs at home, it can be quite the eyesore.

-Berries are a nice healthy snack for children and adults alike.
-Whether you pack them in your child’s lunch or yours, if any of the juice gets on your wool rugs at home it can be quite the eyesore.
-Actually the flesh of most berries is ivory, the color and pigmentation is all in the skin.
-When the skin is pierced and broken the colorant then seeps into the flesh and spreads.
-Follow these same instructions for fruit juice also.
+The flesh of most berries is ivory, but the color and pigmentation are all in the skin.
+When the skin is pierced, and broken the colorant then seeps into the flesh and spreads.

 “Removing any type of berry stain can be a real headache because when the skin of the berry is broken or pierced the colorant separates and spreads”

-Mix a few drops of dish detergent with one teaspoon of White Vinegar into 1 cup of water.
+Mix a few drops of dish detergent with one teaspoon of White Vinegar into a cup of water.

-Repeat botting each time with a clean cloth until stain is gone.
+Repeat the botting each time with a clean cloth until to get the berry juice out entirely.

-Rinse with water and blot with a clean cloth until dry.
+Rinse the rug with water and blot with a clean cloth until dry.